-The purpose of the master’s degree programs in higher education is two-fold: 1) to prepare students for professional administrative leadership positions in a variety of higher education settings; and 2) to provide a foundation for intellectual engagement.
+The purpose of the master’s degree program in higher education is two-fold: 1) to prepare students for professional administrative leadership positions in a variety of higher education settings; and 2) to provide a foundation for intellectual engagement.
 The curriculum is guided by the ACPA & NASPA professional competencies.
 The higher education faculty are nationally recognized experts in college student development, administration, college access, faculty work, diversity issues in higher education and higher education policy.
 With grounding in both research and practice, graduates advance to professional positions in areas such as student activities and leadership, multicultural affairs, Greek life, academic advising, financial aid, residential life, assessment, institutional research, enrollment management and/or doctoral studies.

 Learning Outcomes for Higher Education & Student Affairs Leadership Concentration

 Through the program students will demonstrate self-reflection and progress towards these professional competency areas, including:

 - Recognizing organizational and environmental characteristics in various types of post-secondary educational institutions.